 Importance of Publishing Excellent Figures

-High-quality figures and images convey data and information in a cohesive and reader-friendly manner.
+High-quality scientific pictures and figures convey data and information in a cohesive and reader-friendly manner.
 They help in presenting complex relationships, patterns and trends in a clear and concise manner.
 Therefore, it is paramount that authors publish figures that readers can interpret clearly and quickly.
 Images having poor quality, low resolution, and inconsistent in style can reduce the overall impact of a reader’s experience.

 Rule #1: Ascertain the Message You Wish to Convey